-The STP is for well-qualified science graduates with a passion for science and patient care, and with the motivation, behaviours and values needed for the NHS of the future.
+The Scientist Training Programme (STP) is for well-qualified science graduates with a passion for science and patient care, and with the motivation, behaviours and values needed for the NHS of the future.

 - a part-time master’s degree (fully funded)

-- a programme of workplace training, using an e-portfolio
+- a programme of workplace training, using an online e-portfolio

 - a final assessment of competence